artisan-playground/Nuxt-Workshop-nhownownhownownhownow/README.md

 ### 29Oct : Layout Pattern(Page to Component) for nuxtjs(Assign home work) \

-- Using Antd for Vue to do Listview, form, etc.
+- Using Antd for Vue to do Listview, Form, etc.

 ### 5Nov : Connect API (RestAPI) by Axios \

+- Create routes
-- Learn how to use axios connect to API and basic Postman.
+- Learn how to use axios connect to API.
+- Basic Postman

 ### 12Nov : How to Handle data in nuxtjs \